SandroLuck/tf_svm/README.md

 # tf_svm
-An simple implementation of Support Vector Machine using Tensorflow
+A simple implementation of Support Vector Machine using Tensorflow